 What does it all mean for schools?
-It makes clear that we have a moral imperative to create learning environments and school cultures in which every student will flourish and help develop a more socially just world in the process.
+It makes clear that we have a moral imperative to create learning environments and school cultures in which every student will flourish.
 It means we have to appropriately and supportively push each individual student to be the very best that they can be academically, socially, emotionally and creatively.
 We need to end prescriptive and limited definitions of success and focus instead on designing systems to support the potential and interests of each student as an individual.

 We must provide individual pathways to student success and equip each student to reach their full potential.
 For some, this may still be admission to the best colleges and universities in the world; for others, it will be the pursuit of a personal passion in the arts, be they creative, culinary, dramatic or musical.
 Some may wish to go on to be great designers of solutions to major global issues, others of clothing.
 There will be those who want to code and program, and those who want to garden; there will be environmentalists, novelists, poets, songwriters, teachers, baristas and bankers.